daniel-hurley/docusaurus/README.md

 ## What this repo is not

 - An authorative source for configuration or architecture design
 - An engineers playground for taking notes
+- An invitation for storing bookmarks
 - An opinion outlet, whether that be to further a certain technology or other agenda
 - The "one stop shop" for all IT learning

 ## IT Learning

 Learning in IT takes a lifelong commitment.
 This repo, just that as of life, is an ever evolving organism of structure and information based on the relevant moment in time.
-I encourage those reading and are interested in collaborating their notes to create a pull request and upon merge request, we can look to incorporate your contributions into the structure.
+I encourage those reading and those that are interested in collaborating their notes to create a pull request, and upon merge request, we can look to incorporate your contributions into the structure.

 ## The File Structure